alan-turing-institute/hub23-deploy/README.md

 - [Kubernetes CLI (`kubectl`)](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl) - to manage the Kubernetes cluster
 - [Helm CLI](https://helm.sh/docs/using_helm/#installing-helm) - to manage the BinderHub application running on the Kubernetes cluster

+### Changing `hub23-chart`

+If changes are made to `.secret/prod.yaml` during development, make sure that:

+- the new format is reflected in `deploy/prod-template.yaml` and any new secrets/tokens/passwords are redacted;
+- new secrets/tokens/passwords are added to the Azure Key Vault (see `docs/azure-keyvault.md`); and
+- `azure-pipelines.yml` and `scripts/generate_configs.py` are updated in order to populate the template with the appropriate information.

+This will ensure that the Hub23 deployment is kept up-to-date with the repo, and a future developer (someone else or future-you!) can recreate the configuration files for Hub23.

+## Scripts

+The `scripts` folder contains some Python files that make interacting with Hub23 slightly easier.

-The scripts in this repo require Python version 3.7 and the `pyyaml` package which can be installed by running:
+These scripts require Python version 3.7 and the `pyyaml` package which can be installed by running:

 ```bash
 pip install -r requirements.txt
 ```

-## Usage

 `generate-configs.py` is a Python script to automatically recreate the configuration files in order to maintain or upgrade Hub23.